DA0-DA0/dao-dao-indexer/docs/transformers.md

 This function also has some options:

-- `numericKey` will interpret the map keys as numbers instead of strings.
+- `namer` lets you customize the count and types of keys that are used to derive the name.
 - `getValue` lets you override the default behavior of returning the value of the map item.